jcaraway-na/kickstarter-analysis/README.md

 ### BACKGROUND

-Louise's play Fever came close to its fundraising goal in a short amount of time.
+> Louise's play Fever came close to its fundraising goal in a short amount of time.
 Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
 Using the Kickstarter dataset, visualize campaign outcomes based on their launch dates and their funding goals.

+The analysis below will provide insight into the following:
+- Optimal fundraiser Launch time.
+- Optimal fundraiser "LIVE" run time.
+- Identify "Peak Backer Traffic".
+- Identify "Fundraising Seasons".
+- Identify any "Outlire" data points.
+- Optimal fundraiser $ amount vs success rate.

 ### OBJECTIVE

-- DELIVERABLE 1: Outcomes Based on Launch Date Chart and Summary.
+- DELIVERABLE 1: Outcomes Based on Launch Date Charts and Summarys.
-- DELIVERABLE 2: Outcomes Based on Goals Chart and Summary.
+- DELIVERABLE 2: Outcomes Based on Goals Charts and Summarys.
-- DELIVERABLE 3: Written analysis of any D1 vs D2 relations.
-Also, recommend optimal launch quarter.

 ---
 ---
 ---

 ## DELIVERABLE 1

+> Outcomes Based on Launch Date

 ### Theater Outcomes Based on Launch Date Chart and Summary.
 ![This is an image](https://github.com/jcaraway-na/kickstarter-analysis/blob/main/resources/theater_outcome_chart_res/Theater_Outcomes_vs_Launch6.png)